 |Solana (SOL)||S$ 225.402||$49,273,958,403|

 |Polkadot (DOT)||S$ 39.8991||$28,108,799,480|

 What is a Bitcoin and how does it work?
-Bitcoin is a cryptocurrency - a peer-to-peer digital currency created in January 2009 by 'Satoshi Nakamoto' (the creator hides behind this pseudonym).
-Bitcoin is commonly considered to be the first-ever cryptocurrency to be invented and remains one of the most popular crypto coins today.
+Bitcoin is a cryptocurrency - a peer-to-peer digital or virtual currency created in January 2009 by 'Satoshi Nakamoto' (the creator hides behind this pseudonym).
+Bitcoin is commonly considered to be the first-ever cryptocurrency to be invented and remains one of the most popular crypto assets today.